HichamAl/SQL-injection-ctf/README.md

 4. start docker up (this can also take sometime, so be patient).
 <img width="127" alt="Screenshot 2023-04-24 at 19 42 56" src="https://user-images.githubusercontent.com/104017860/234075096-a26b3b67-ca12-46df-b0fd-581511ba7201.png">

-5. run this command: docker-compose build.
-The docker image is now built you need to restart docker, navigate to images and start the ctf from there or you can follow the next step.

-6. docker-compose up. and then navigate to: http://localhost:8000
+5. type this command in terminal and press enter: docker-compose build

+6. next type this command to run the challenge: docker-compose up

+7. Now go to your browser of preference and type the following adress in: http://localhost:8000

+Good Luck with the Challenge!